ravindasenarath/aws-saa/README.md

 ### Cognito

-  - GIve users and identity to interact with web/mobile apps
+  - Give users and identity to interact with web/mobile apps
-  - Cognito user pools
+  - Cognito User pools
+    - Built in user management or integrate with external identity providers
     -  Sign in functionality
     - Integrate with API Gateway and ALB
   - Cognito Identiy Pools(Federated Identity)